How to Get a Car Loan if You Already Have a Personal Loan

 It’s a known fact that you can finance a vehicle with a car loan or a personal loan.
 But did you know that you can also get a car loan even if you already have a personal loan?

-If you’ve taken out a personal loan to pay for last year’s vacation and you’d be paying for it until next year, you can still qualify for an auto financing.
-However, you need to have good credit score to get approved and acquire a good interest rate.
+If you’ve taken out a personal loan to pay for last year’s vacation and you’d be paying for it until next year, you can still qualify for auto financing.
+However, you need to have a good credit score to get approved and acquire a good interest rate.
 Your existing personal loan should also not strain your capacity to repay the new debt.

 What You Should Prepare

 The required credit score to get a car loan depends on the lender’s judgement and willingness to accept the risk, size of the loan and the type of vehicle you’re planning to purchase.
 Generally, however, a high credit score wins the lender’s nod.
 For a credit scoring model with a range of 300 to 850, this means 700 and above.
 A score of 670 to 699 is considered good and may still help you secure a car loan.

 The car you’re buying is typically used as collateral for your auto loan.
 Pledging it as collateral for your secured loan doesn’t transfer your ownership of the vehicle to the lender.
 However, it gives them a legal right to seize and sell your car if you can’t complete the repayment within the agreed term.

 The lender usually appraised the vehicle to determine its monetary value.
 The year, make and model of your car, as well as its condition, mileage and even colour and additional features, will all be taken into consideration.
 The appraisal value of your vehicle is a key factor in determining the amount you can borrow.